Thomas Gaugain: Life

 After 1779 he devoted himself principally to engraving, using the stipple method, and engraving some of his own designs.
 He showed four of these, printed in colours – Annette, Lubin, May-day, and The Chimney Sweeper's Garland– at the exhibition of the Free Society of Artists in 1783.
 Gaugain lived for some years at 4 Little Compton Street, Soho, London before relocating to Edinburgh where he is listed as a portrait engraver at 14 Waterloo Place (1824–25) and at 58 George Street (1826–27).

 Gaugain's print after Joshua Reynolds of James Beattie in William Forbes' account of his life was much advertised in Scottish newspapers in 1806 and may have encouraged Gauguin to move to Edinburgh.
 His print of members of the Scottish bench and bar after Benjamin William Crombie was advertised in the Glasgow Herald of 24 February 1826, but he was chiefly in business as a lace merchant with his son John James until his death aged 75 'of old age' on 3 October 1831 at 3 Leslie Place, Stockbridge, Edinburgh.
-John James married Jane Alison in Edinburgh and as his wife - Jane Gaugain - she helped establish and grow the family business and would become a noted author of knitting and needlework instructional books.
+John James married Jane Alison in Edinburgh and as his wife - Jane Gaugain - she helped establish and grow the family business and would become a noted author of knitting and needlework instruction books.